Cannabis Concentrates 101

 Concentrates have been increasingly growing in popularity in recent years.

-But concentrates have been increasingly growing in popularity in recent years and we decided to compile a mini guide for your reference.
+Most people prefer flower but concentrates have been increasingly growing in popularity in recent years, and we decided to compile a mini guide for your reference.

 When choosing a concentrate, it is initially difficult to understand how they differ from each other, and what criteria should be used - Silver Stem offers several of those for your consideration:

 ● One of the most common ones is liquid and solid.
-Liquid includes cartridges, syringes, etc. Solid includes all the others - wax, shatter, rosin, etc.
+Liquids include vape oil, distillate and the like that usually comes in cartridges or syringes.
+Solids include all the others - wax, shatter, rosin, live resin, etc.

 ● Traditionally, concentrates are differentiated by the type of flower used for the production of the concentrate - indica / sativa / hybrid.
-The type of flower has a direct impact on the resulting effect - relaxation, sleep, energy, etc. Also, in addition to the type of flower, most concentrates are made from a specific strain (Kosher Kush, Cotton Candy Kush, Blue Dream, etc.).
+The type of flower has a direct impact on the resulting effect - relaxation, sleep, energy, etc. Also, in addition to the type of flower, most concentrates are made from a specific strain - Kosher Kush, Dutch Treat Haze, Blue Dream, and so on.
 Accordingly, you can be specific in your choice of type, as well as strain.

 Most people know the main types of cannabis concentrates - wax, shatter, sap, live resin, rosin, etc. But there is so much more.
 Recently we have take a closer look at THCA crystalline - the most potent cannabis extract out there, often referred to as diamonds.
 In addition to these, we would like to consider the following rare concentrates:

 ● Moon rocks is a form of cannabis that should not be overlooked.
 They were made for true connoisseurs looking for a way to elevate their smoking experience.
 You can even make this special concentrate yourself from fresh whole nugs, concentrates (like shatter or crumble), and kief.
 But do not use a grinder.
 Simple tear each moon rock into smaller, pieces convenient to smoke.